logo

 Once you’ve identified the data that you want to label and have determined the components, you’ll need to create an ontology and label your data.

 Depending on the amount of data you're labeling, this step can be particularly challenging and time consuming.
-However, it can be drastically sped up with the use of a labeling service, such as Labelbox Boost.
+However, it can be drastically sped up with the use of a labeling service, such as Labelbox labeling services.

-We used Boost to annotate our examples of conversations.
+We used Labelbox labeling services to annotate our examples of conversations.
 The labeling workforce annotated whether the message is a question or an answer as well as classified intent tags for each pair of questions and answers.

 Now, we have a group of intents and the aim of our chatbot will be to receive a message and figure out what the intent behind it is.